 Explore now >>If the patient answered "yes" to one or more questions, this may indicate possible substance use problems.
 More positive answers may indicate an increased risk of alcohol dependence.

 These screening tools can help nurses gather valuable information about patients' mental health symptoms, guide treatment planning, and monitor progress over time.
+For healthcare facilities aiming to strengthen their mental health teams, partnering with a specialized nurse practitioner staffing agency can ensure quick access to qualified professionals skilled in using such assessment tools.
 However, it's important to remember that these tools should be used as part of a comprehensive assessment process and interpreted in conjunction with clinical judgement and other relevant information.

-Classic tools for assessing mental health conditions are now also available online in the form of websites and apps that allow nurses to administer, score, and track patient responses.
+Classic tools for assessing mental health conditions are now also available online in the form of websites and apps such as an AI survey maker that allow nurses to administer, score, and track patient responses.

 We have gathered a selection of the most popular offerings on the IT market.